PhysicsofFluids/AFiD/README.md

  * FFTW3
  * HDF5 with parallel I/O

+It's recommended to download a release tarball of AFiD.
 To install AFiD, please use the 'configure' script.
 Note that you'll need to set optimization and debugging options yourself.
 A good, first guess at the configuration of AFiD would be

 ```